Jaydenjc/CS-Portfolio/README.md

   - For demoing purposes in 'A5' menu tab, customer login: username: kelly@example.com, pw: sesame |
                           admin login:  username: admin, pw: sesame|
                           technician login: username: alison@sportspro.com, pw: sesame

-**StudentHub:** (on StudentHub branch)
-  - Developed a University Student Hub with a Google Maps API for highlighting nearby Universities, a resource section for nearby landmarks, restaurants, as well as general educational resources and Google search capability

 **SimpleCalculator:**